Ingwie/OpenAVRc_Dev/README.md

 Telemetry A1 for measuring 1S Lipo power supply RX and TRSS.
 Support for Arduino-based receivers and RF24 library from this repository [RC_RX_nRF24L01_Telemetry_Motor_Driver_Servo](https://github.com/stanekTM/RC_RX_nRF24L01_Telemetry_Motor_Driver_Servo).
 Thanks to "Bracame Ingwie" from the [OpenAVRc](https://github.com/Ingwie/OpenAVRc_Dev) team for the code base.

+Operated in SPI mode.
+* OpenAVRc v3.0 Alpha 20

+If necessary, I update with the latest version.
 #
 **Welcome to**
 =========